![]() deutsches Glossar |

 A classification yard in which the

-cars run down a hump into the classification bowl. (see also: FLAT YARD, GRAVITY
+vehicles run down a hump into the classification bowl. (see also: FLAT YARD, GRAVITY

 YARD)